ADBeta/psx-comBINe/README.md

 stored in the binFile vector ready for append and dump.
 * 0.4.3 - Moved some variables and types to common.h
 * 0.4.4 - Updated TeFiEd package to be up to date with main.
+* 0.4.5 - Included boost in make and src files.

 ## Licence
 This software is under the GPL (GPL3.0), please see LICENCE for information